TCR Grad Courses (Fall 2018)

 ENGL 5377: User-Centered Design

 ENGL 5371: Foundations of TCR

-Online Courses: all online courses meet at 6-8:50 p.m.
-CST.
-Online students have priority in registration.
+Courses meet 6-8:50pm CST.
+Online students have priority registration.

 If rhetoric is persuasion, then rhetorical theory might be an Aristotlean inventory of the moves or methods for achieving one's persuasive goals.
 But to some extent, this view presumes an individual, autonomous agent at the controls, using rhetorical theory instrumentally to make the most effective tactical choices in service of their desired ends.
 Many rhetorical theorists have challenged this presumption, dissolving the agent's intentionality in a complex scene of rhetorical relations.
 This introduction to rhetorical theory does not attempt to be comprehensive in its coverage of this major part of the field.
 Instead, we will be highly selective, putting together significant readings on a variety of questions, concepts, and themes in rhetorical theory.

 ENGL 5363: Research Methods in TCR/Comp (Rickly)

 English 5363 will introduce you to a variety of research methods and methodologies used in Composition and Rhetoric and Technical Communication research.
 While this course does serve as an overview, we will concentrate primarily on work that has influenced our broad field of TC/Writing Studies for the past ten years.
 The work you do in this course will give you an orientation that will prove to be valuable as you select further research courses from which you will ground your dissertation research.
 In subsequent, more focused research courses, you'll build upon the overview knowledge base you'll get in 5363.